AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 ## 4. Bootstrapping new App using the CLI

-There are two sample flows listed below.
+There are a few sample flows listed below.
 Some developers may not have access to [Adobe Developer Console](/console) as entitled Enterprise Organization users but may still want to look at the project or to import credentials later.

 ### 4.1 Developer is Logged in as Enterprise Organization user